TUDelftNAS/Delftvisor/design/design.md

   Else:
     Log packet, print error
 Else:
-  Figure out what slice generated this error via table-id
+  Figure out what slice generated this error via metadata

   Rewrite table-id in packet

   Scan match fields:
     If match=metadata:
-      Shift metadata value right (no need to remove if metadata is now 0, optional OXM TLV can be included) If match=in-port:
+      Shift metadata value right 11 bits (no need to remove if metadata is now 0, optional OXM TLV can be included) If match=in-port:
       Rewrite in port to virtual port
     If match=physical-in-port: